smerker/Merker_et_al_Ornithology/README.md

 ###### WARMER NEST TEMPERATURES REDUCE HATCHING RATES OF A COOL-ADAPTED, MIGRATORY SONGBIRD AT ITS TRAILING-EDGE RANGE BOUNDARY

-This repository contains the data and R scripts required to recreated the analyses in the paper, including:
+This repository contains the data and R scripts required to recreate the analyses in the paper, including:

 1. **Egg translocation manipulation data**